404J/Note/posts/vue-demo.md

             initCount: 1,
             baseInput: 'This is base input',
             flag: true,
-            url: 'this is url in father'
+            url: 'this is url in father',
+            keepAliveComponentNames: ['keep-alive-component-one', 'keep-alive-component-two'],
+            currentKeepAliveComponent: 'keep-alive-component-one',
+            dataInParent: 'this is data in parent',
+            dataInRoot: 'this is data in root'
         },
         computed: {
             reversedMessageComputed() {